 Drumming, picking deliciously expensive mushrooms, and discussing the world was more than I hoped for; all I wanted was a roof.
 But when the former town mayor (his Dad) came over, my education about Haida Gwaii began anew.
 Dale was a miner turned logger turned mayor, and had spent the past 40 years living there.
 One of the first points he made was about our location.
 Although we were out there on the edge of the continental shelf, over the horizon from “Canada” (how they refer to the mainland), we were even more remote than it seemed: the relatively calm summer weather belied a winter so stormy and windy that it frequently ceases all transport to or from the island.
 People can wait weeks, including the sick or injured.
 With no hospital here, many have died while waiting days for airlifts.

 Which makes this one of the more dangerous places to be a logger.
-It’s also one of the most fruitful: Dale explained that a typical Canadian forest has an annual growth rate of 3 cubic metres of harvestable wood per hectare; on Haida Gwaii an average forest is 19 m3/ha.
+It’s also one of the most fruitful: Dale explained that lumber forests are measured by how many cubic metres of harvestable wood they can grow per hectare per year.
+Compared to the average Canadian lumber forest, Haida Gwaii forests are not just double or triple as productive, but an incredible six times more.
 If that doesn’t make your eyes widen, read it again.
-But you better relax them before you read on: Down at Lyell Island, where the fiercest battles between loggers and protestors were fought in the 80s and where we helped raise the totem pole, the average growth rate was well above 3, or even 19: it’s an astonishing 70 m3/ha.
+But you better relax before you read this: Down at Lyell Island, where the fiercest battles between loggers and protestors were fought in the 80s and where we helped raise the totem pole, the average growth rate was even higher.
+It was an astonishing 23 times the average.
 And though Dale marvels at the decision to stop logging in what may be the most productive timber forest on the planet, he had come a long way from his roots.

 Back in the 70s he came to the island with the logging giant Macmillan Bloedel, aka “MacBlo”.
 Employees proudly sported shirts that said “I got a MacBlo job”.
 MacBlo was keen to log Lyell Island, and didn’t care much for the protesters.
 Dale even owned a shirt that said “Lyell Island: Cut it.
 Clear it.
 Pave it.”
 But when he became mayor he said he was forced to examine facts: For instance, monumental cedars worth $10k each were being heli-logged.
 Seem like a decent price for a tree, right?
 Well those same trees are now cut and carved by Haida into totem poles sold for over $150k.
 Dale learned that heli-logging, combined with unsustainable harvest rates, were removing the trees so fast that by 2020, all the trees would be gone; the loggers jobless; the communities devastated.
 Dale had such conviction in this knowledge that he would eventually stand on the blockade preventing his own townspeople from going to work logging.
 In a community of 500 people—mostly loggers—this was a life-threatening decision.
 And that’s not hyperbole; he had death threats.